 \subsection{Consistency between correlation functions}

 Before fitting for the parameters, we verify that the correlation functions derived from mock data are consistent with the theoretical expectation.
-Fig.~\ref{fig:wp_compare} compares the $\wpmm$ calculated directly from simulation particles (solid) with $\wpmm$ derived from the mock catalogues (dotted and dash-dotted).
-We can see that the $\wpmm$ functions derived from the mock catalogues assuming linear bias have an excess of $\lessapprox 5\%$ at scales larger than $10 \hiMpc$.
+Fig.~\ref{fig:wp_compare} compares the $\wpmm$ calculated directly from simulation particles (solid) with $\wpmm$ derived from galaxy and cluster catalogues assuming linear bias (dotted and dash-dotted).
+We can see that the $\wpmm$ functions derived from the observables have an excess of $\lesssim 5\%$ at scales larger than 10 $\hiMpc$.
 This excess is much smaller than the uncertainty levels of DES (see Fig.~\ref{fig:frac_err}).
 Therefore, we expect that combining these three correlation functions would allow us to constrain cosmological parameters together with the bias parameters self-consistently.